Dynamic Generation of Multi-LLM Agents Communication Topologies with Graph Diffusion Models: Preliminaries

 \subsection{Denoising Diffusion Models for Graph Generation}

-Denoising diffusion models are a class of powerful generative models that learn to synthesize data by reversing a gradual noising process.
+Denoising diffusion models are a class of powerful generative models that learn to synthesize data by reversing a gradual noising process \rebuttal{\citep{ho2020ddpm,song2021score,vignac2023digress}}.
 We adapt this paradigm for discrete graph structures.

 \paragraph{Forward Diffusion Process.} The forward process, $q(A_t | A_0)$, systematically corrupts an initial graph $A_0$ by adding noise over $T$ discrete timesteps.
-To operate in a continuous space, we first scale the adjacency matrix entries from $\{0, 1\}$ to $\{-1, 1\}$.
+To operate in a continuous space, we first scale the adjacency matrix entries from $\{0, 1\}$ to $\{-1, 1\}$\rebuttal{, a standard practice that centers the data around zero for proper convergence to $\mathcal{N}(0, I)$ under the variance-preserving assumption~\citep{ho2020ddpm}}.
 The forward process is then defined as a variance-preserving schedule that adds Gaussian noise:

 where $\{\beta_t\}_{t=1}^T$ is a predefined noise schedule, $\alpha_t = 1 - \beta_t$, and $\bar{\alpha}_t = \prod_{s=1}^t \alpha_s$.
 As $t \to T$, the distribution of $A_T$ converges to a standard isotropic Gaussian distribution, $\mathcal{N}(0, I)$.